Swami Vivekananda at the Parliament of the World's Religions: Meeting with John Henry Wright

 In Boston, Vivekananda met Professor John Henry Wright of Harvard University, who invited him to deliver a lecture at the university.
 Impressed by Vivekananda's knowledge, wisdom, and eloquence, Professor Wright strongly encouraged him to represent Hinduism at the Parliament of the World's Religions.

 Vivekananda later wrote, "He urged upon me the necessity of going to the Parliament of Religions, which he thought would give an introduction to the nation."

 When Wright learned that Vivekananda lacked official accreditation and credentials to join the Parliament, he remarked, "To ask for your credentials is like asking the sun to state its right to shine in the heavens."

 At the World's Parliament of Religions

 Response to Welcome (11 September 1893)

-The World's Parliament of Religions began on 11 September 1893 at the Permanent Memorial Art Palace (also known as the World's Congress Auxiliary Building), now the Art Institute of Chicago, as part of the World's Columbian Exposition.
+The World's Parliament of Religions began on 11 September 1893 at the Permanent Memorial Art Palace (also known as the World's Congress Auxiliary Building), later named the Art Institute of Chicago, as part of the World's Columbian Exposition.

 Vivekananda delivered his first lecture on that day.
 His turn came in the afternoon, after much delay.
 Before stepping onto the stage, he bowed to Saraswati, the Hindu goddess of learning, and felt a surge of energy within him.
 He later described feeling as though someone or something else had taken over his body: "The Soul of India, the echo of the Rishis, the voice of Ramakrishna, the mouthpiece of the resurgent Time spirit."

 He began his speech with the iconic salutation, "Sisters and brothers of America!"